curiousest/curiousest.github.io/_drafts/tabum/monk-dialogue.md

 Oh, actually, I feel that right now.
 I had this grand achievement and then I got there.
 That's why I'm here.
 Hmm...
 Is that the purpose of existence?
 It doesn't sound... complete.
 I read your slogan - it said something about minimum viable purpose and survival.

 You're right.
 What do you think is The Minimum Viable Purpose?
+I am its missionary, we all believe in at least two things.

 Your slogan said survival.
 I guess it makes sense.

-Right, those are the right words, the right incantations, but there's no magic streaming out from your consciousness because you're missing the meaning.
+Right, those are the right words, the right incantations, but there's no magic streaming out because you're missing the meaning.
 You want a proof?
 Let's keep it informal.
 Suppose the purpose of your existence is not to continue existing - it's "anything else".
-Well, for "anything else", it needs existence to be there - right?
-And it needs existence to be there long enough for that "anything else" to happen.
+Well, for "anything else" to happen, it needs existence to be there long enough until that happens - right?
 The purpose of existence is to continue existing, and maybe something more.

+Now, you almost have it Dan.
+You have the two components for the meaning of life: survive and find purpose.
+Now put them together - here's something to draw on.

+I feel like a child.

+"You are a baby.
+This is the mirror."
+Tabum let out between Elidad's gritted teeth.

+Dan scribbled out a diagram.
+Elidad took it and added some notes.

+[image]

 Let's go deeper, now.
 How do you want the purpose of existence to make you feel?

 I don't understand.
 Is it a choice?
 Happy, I guess.
-I've heard many people say that the purpose of existence is the pursue happiness.
+I've heard many people say that the purpose of existence is the pursuit of happiness.
 Are they wrong?

 If you felt happy all the time, would you know what happiness feels like?